Northern Mockingbird, Mimus polyglottos

-The mockingbird is known to many homeowners by its (some would describe obnoxious) habitat of singing on moonlit spring nights.
-These songsters usually unmated males, but in well-lit areas, even mated males may sing at night.
+The mockingbird is known to many homeowners for its (some would describe obnoxiously) habitat of singing on moonlit spring nights.
+These songsters are usually unmated males, but in well-lit areas, even mated males may sing at night.

 The Northern Mockingbird is very territorial and will dive and attack intruders, including homeowners and their pets, and may even attack its own reflection in a window!

 The Northern Mockingbird is a year-round resident across most of the continental United States to southern Mexico and the Caribbean.
 Although populations have recently declined in the southern part of its range, mockingbirds have expanded northward during the past century, especially in suburbs with berry-producing ornamental shrubs.

 Description: This medium-sized songbird is gray above and white below.
 The darker wings have 2 white wing bars, and the white patches in the wings are conspicuous in flight.
 The tail is long with white outer tail feathers and is often held in a cocked position.
 Males and females look alike.

 Voice: Each individual mockingbird has a unique mix of original and imitated phrases that are repeated three or more times.
 The call note is an abrasive check.
 Both males and female sing in fall to claim feeding territories.

 - Loggerhead Shrikes have black wings with less white, a black mask, and fly with wingbeats too fast to count.